 Oral Pathology Treatment in Santa Fe, NM

-Drs.
-Schow and Urig are experienced in the identification and treatment of oral pathologies.
+Dr. Schow is experienced in the identification and treatment of oral pathologies.
 If you have noticed any changes to your mouth, we encourage you to call Bonita Medical Center as soon as possible.
-We will schedule an appointment for Dr. Schow or Dr. Urig to examine your condition thoroughly and determine the best treatment plan.
+We will schedule an appointment for Dr. Schow to examine your condition thoroughly and determine the best treatment plan.